core-wg/resource-directory/draft-ietf-core-resource-directory.md

 access to the interfaces is proven to work by the network manager.

-At the moment of installation, the network under installation is not necessarily connected to the DNS infra structure.
+At the moment of installation, the network under installation is not necessarily connected to the DNS infrastructure.
 Therefore, SLAAC IPv6 addresses are assigned to CT, RD, luminaries and sensor shown in {{interface-S}} below:

 | Name | IPv6 address |